The pros and cons of the online divorce

 Originally published on 28th September 2018 at 10:20 AM

-Reading time: 2 mins
+Reading time: 3 mins

 Link copied to clipboard

 This week the government launched a nationwide way for couples to apply for a divorce online.
 The catalyst for this change?
 40% of divorce applications are rejected due to errors.
-If you’re considering an online divorce, here are the pros and cons of this new way to divorce online so that you can decide if this way to divorce is the right one for you and your family.
+If you’re considering an online divorce, here are the pros and cons of this new way to divorce online so that you can decide if this way of divorce is the right one for you and your family.

 amicable offer the ability to submit for your divorce or dissolution either online or via post as we understand divorcing online isn't for everyone.

-• It’s relatively easy to do online, you’ll need a ground for divorce, address of person you are divorcing, the £593 court fees (if you’re not exempt) and an understanding of the legal documents, which is easily googled if you know what you’re looking for.
+• It’s relatively easy to do online, you’ll need a ground for divorce, the address of the person you are divorcing, the £593 court fees (if you’re not exempt) and an understanding of the legal documents, which is easily googled if you know what you’re looking for.

 • You don’t need to be a legal expert.
 The online system is a lot easier for people to navigate, reducing the need for lawyers and solicitors.
 This ultimately reduces the cost which can spiral quickly when you’re using a lawyer who charges an hourly rate.
 However, if you feel you need help with this amicable can assist you with your online divorce.